botek – Your partner for precision and innovation

-botek is a globally active specialist for cutting tools with around 750 employees at the main plant in Riederich at the foot of the Swabian Alb.
-With production facilities in France, Hungary and India as well as over 50 international sales and support partners worldwide, we are always at your side around the globe.
+botek is a leading global specialist for cutting tools based in Riederich, Germany.
+With around 750 employees at its headquarters and production facilities in France, Hungary and India, subsidiaries in Thailand and the USA and over 50 international sales and support partners, botek is always at your side globally.

-For almost 50 years, our focus has been on the development and production of drilling tools: deep hole drilling tools with diameters from 0.5 mm to 1500 mm, milling cutters and reaming tools as well as the associated services.
-Today, we continue this specialisation successfully, sustainably and keep our innovation-oriented values for the next generation as well.
+For over 50 years, we have specialised in the development and production of drilling tools, deep hole drilling tools with diameters from 0.0197″ [0.5 mm] to 59.0551″ [1500 mm], milling cutters and reaming tools as well as the associated services.
+Today, this specialisation is being continued successfully, sustainably and with a focus on innovation in the second generation.

 In the age of technological change, however, new demands also require new thinking.